BigBrzozowski/BigBrzozowski/README.md

 - 👋 Hi, I’m @BigBrzozowski
-- 👀 I’m interested in Data Analyst/Data Science
+- 👀 I’m interested in Data Analyst/Data Science in enviromental science
 - 🌱 I’m currently learning SQL/Python
 - 📫 How to reach me?
+Clink twice with cubes in the glass with white russian

 <!---
 BigBrzozowski/BigBrzozowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.